kychanbp/mcp_ynab/README.md

 - Create transaction: Call `create-transaction` with transaction details
 - Update transaction: Call `update-transaction` with `transactionId` and fields to update
 - Delete transaction: Call `delete-transaction` with `budgetId` and `transactionId`

+### Using Reconciliation Tools
+- Get reconciliation status: Call `reconciliation-status-report` with `budgetId`
+- Find uncleared transactions: Call `find-transactions-for-reconciliation` with `budgetId` and `cleared: "uncleared"`
+- Mark transactions as cleared: Call `mark-transactions-cleared` with `budgetId` and array of `transactionIds`
+- Reconcile account: Call `reconcile-account-transactions` with `budgetId`, `accountId`, and `reconciliationDate`
+- Bulk update transaction status: Call `bulk-update-transaction-status` with `budgetId` and array of updates

 ### Using Prompts
 - Analyze budget: Use `analyze-budget` prompt to get insights about a budget